darklab8/fl-darkstat/README.md

 - You can pin items for comparison
 - For Discovery Freelancer, u can select ID/Tractor and having guns/ships etc filtered/shown according to what your ID can use without power core regeneration debuffs.
 Shows ID compatibility (75% ID compatibility at any equiped item will mean having only 75% of Power core regeneration)

-# Usage locally
+# Usage

+## Local usage

 - download latest from https://github.com/darklab8/fl-darkstat/releases , they are autobuilt from CI, so they will be always there.
-  - optionally build latest [according to instruction](<https://github.com/darklab8/fl-darkstat/blob/550b40a49ec4f5dd1113457e4c96eee161296b7b/.github/actions/build/action.yml#L25>) on your own if desired
+  - optionally build latest [according to instruction](https://github.com/darklab8/fl-darkstat/blob/550b40a49ec4f5dd1113457e4c96eee161296b7b/.github/actions/build/action.yml#L25) on your own if desired
 - put file into root of Freelancer folder and start
   - optionally launch from anywhere, just add env variable FREELANCER_FOLDER with location to freelancer folder root.
 - visit http://localhost:8000/ as printed in console to see web site locally